tfkfan/phaser3-react-template/README.md

 ## Preview

 This is what you get after installing this template.
 A simple and clean starter template written in TypeScript.
-[Try it!](https://s3.eu-central-1.amazonaws.com/phaser3-typescript/starter-template/index.html)

 <img src="readme/build.png" width="640" style='border: 0.25em solid #e1e4e8;border-radius: 5px;'/>